 then I very strongly urge you to find something else to take!!!

-(Note: Because I haven't taught this course before, I will have to adjust my original plan as I learn more about you and about the kinds of challenge the material would present.
+(Note: I will this plan as I learn more about you and about the kinds of challenge the material will present.

 Be sure to update yourself regularly as to reading and writing assignments; the most up-to-date information will always be on the Assignments and Updates page.